 Track symptom frequency and severity at intervals

-Dyspepsia symptom scoring reviewed at structured intervals.
+Dyspepsia symptom scoring reviewed at organised intervals.
 Dietary tolerance assessed progressively.
 Protocol adjusted as upper GI function improves.

 05